 Collegium is the annual fall educational event for the West Kingdom of the Society for Creative Anachronism (SCA).
-It's a day full of hands-on workshops, panel discussions, lectures, demonstrations, and all types of classes on medieval and renaissance history.
+It's on November 8, 2014, and features hands-on workshops, panel discussions, lectures, demonstrations, and all types of classes on medieval and renaissance history.

 Find out more about Collegium below.